Prevalence of $\rho$-irregularity and related properties: Analytic properties of -irregularity

 \subsection{$\rho$\mbox{-}irregular paths are rough}

 The results of this section are inspired by the similar discussion carried out in Sections~9\mbox{-}11 of~{\cite{geman}}, in which it is shown that functions with sufficiently regular occupation densities must exhibit a quite erratic behaviour.
 Let us point out however that here we only assume the function $w$ to be $(\gamma, \rho)$\mbox{-}irregular, which in general does not imply the existence of an occupation density.
-Theorem~\ref{sec3 thm3} follows from the results of this section and implies that the prevalence results from Theorem~\ref{sec3 thm2} are sharp, see also the discussion in Remark~\ref{sec5.2 discussion optimality} below.
+Theorem~\ref{sec3 thm3} follows from the results of this section and implies that the prevalence results from Theorem~\ref{sec3 thm2} are sharp (cf. Remark~\ref{sec5.2 discussion optimality}).

 The next statement shows that $(\gamma, \rho)$\mbox{-}irregularity is indeed a notion of irregularity, in a sense that can be explicitly quantified.
 We recall to the reader that the critical parameter $\delta^{\ast}_{\gamma, \rho}$ is given by